Decks

 Posts

-Posts should be made from Treated Wood.
+Posts should be made from pressure treated wood.
 This is the strongest choice and is long lasting.

-Posts can be of Cedar, but we recommend a faux Cedar look.
-This consists of a Treated Wood post covered with Cedar materials.
-Doing this gives the look of Cedar, but the excellent strength of Treated Wood.
+Posts can be of cedar, but we recommend a faux cedar look.
+This consists of a treated wood post covered with cedar materials.
+This gives the look of cedar, but keeps the strength of treated wood.

 Structural Members

-One surprise to many customers is the fact that ALL of the structural portions (the portion of the deck underneath and under parts of any stairs) MUST be made from Treated Wood!!
+One surprise to many customers is the fact that all of the structural portions, which are the portions of the deck underneath and underneath the treads treads of any stairs, must be made from pressure treated wood.

-I will repeat this, the top and railings can be of many materials, but the support materials CANNOT be of Cedar or Composite.
+The top planks and railings can be of any material, but the support materials such as the beams and joists cannot be of cedar or composite materials.

-Cedar and Composite planks and railings have a very long life, but the full life of a deck is determined by the life of the Treated Wood structure.
+Cedar or composite planks and railings have a very long life.
+These can be replaced whenever a piece has a problem.
+Ultimately, the full life of a deck is determined by the life of the treated wood support structure underneath.
+Deck legs and blocks can be replaced or adjusted at any time.

 Images of some Decks.